Medically reviewed by Drugs.com. Last updated on Aug 18, 2020.

 Allergic conjunctivitis: Ophthalmic: Children ≥2 years and Adolescents: Refer to adult dosing.

 For topical ophthalmic use only.
+Use single-use containers immediately after opening; single-use containers can be used to dose both eyes.
 Wash hands before use.
 Do not touch dropper tip to eyelids, surrounding areas, or any surface.
 Remove contact lenses prior to administration.
-After instilling drops, wait at least 10 minutes before inserting contact lenses.
+After instilling drops, wait ≥10 minutes before inserting contact lenses.
 Do not wear contacts lenses if eyes are red.
+Discard single-use container and remaining contents immediately after use.

 There are no known significant interactions.